a zen community gathered from every corner of Australia... and beyond.

 He currently teaches at Zen Open Circle and Castlemaine Zen, a thriving Zen community in regional Victoria.

-Kynan is a father, artist, musician and carpenter.
+Kynan is a father, artist, musician and spiritual care practitioner.

 ~ head of practice ~

 Susan Murphy Roshi appointed Deborah Chadwick as Sangha Attendant in 2020 to offer wise Elder counsel and support to the entire sangha, including Roshi, Sensei, Elected Officers and Membership.

 Deborah has been a student of Susan Murphy and a member of Zen Open Circle since 2001.

 Jeremy has been practising zen in the diamond sangha tradition since 1998 when he stumbled across a ratty thrown out copy of Robert Aitken's "Taking the path of Zen".
 Weeks later having located Diamond Sangha affiliated Adelaide Zen Group on the interweb he was attending a weekend sesshin with Ross Bolleter roshi.
 Things have never been the same since.

 Seeking broader sangha connection meant sitting with other Diamond Sangha teachers across Australia and in New Zealand, as well as short visits to sit in Bukokkuji in Japan, and the SF Zen Centre.

 He first sat with Zen Open Circle and began working with Susan Murphy at Gorricks Run in 2012 and again - things have never been the same.
 Regular sesshin at Cloud Mountain and more recently in home hermitage is a pillar of life, as is involvement in sangha organisation and coordination.